 When we launched Parlay House in New York just six months ago, Joi Gordon, the CEO of Dress for Success, was our first speaker.

-She enraptured the audience with her story of leading the nonprofit that provides women returning to the workforce with professional attire and mentorship to empower them in their search for a job.
+She enraptured the audience with her story of leading a nonprofit that provides women returning to the workforce with professional attire and mentorship to empower them in their search for a job.

 After Joi’s talk, a woman in the audience raised her hand and said, “Hi, I’m Ivy Woolf-Turk.
 I read about Parlay House when I was incarcerated.”

 She had the room.